caprica/spa-spring-vue/README.md

 application itself.

 This project also has client-side routing enabled.
-These are deep links that will be routed to the client index page where the React router will take over:
+These are deep links that will be routed to the client index page where the Vue router will take over:

 ```
 http://localhost:8080/users